Gareth Hendrix and the Bunker Bigfoot: Post-Campaign Thoughts

 -- Where It Might Be Going --

 One possible exception is that I thought it might be interesting would to do a similar writing experiment as this one, maybe a little more action focused, and have found footage style featuring Jack Fall and his new wife Lucy (Gareth's mom).
 Written as a transcript for the show.
 The idea would be some future YouTube or TV series and all the rolls and oracles would be what's on the screen.
-Maybe with mechanics built in to represent running out of batteries, losing daylight for the shot, problematic locations, interference from people in the background, etc.
+Maybe with mechanics built in to represent running out of batteries, losing daylight for the shot, problematic locations, interference from people in the background, etc. Probably not.

 Comments